Champions League classics: Juventus 3-0 Atlético

 Article body

 Beaten 2-0 in Madrid in the first leg of their 2018/19 round of 16 tie, Juventus had a mammoth task to get past Atlético and into the quarter-finals.
 Cometh the hour, cometh the man.
-The Bianconeri's memorable 3-0 second-leg win is the first in our upcoming series of UEFA Champions League classics.WATCH THE GAME IN FULL FROM 17:00 CET
+The Bianconeri's memorable 3-0 second-leg win is the first in our series of UEFA Champions League classics.WATCH THE GAME IN FULL

 Context